Northland couple shocked after road rage shooting on I-435, hoping to track down suspect

 "I was hysterically crying.
 I didn't know what to think.
 I kept thinking he's going to find us," Chelsea said.

 The family is rattled but incredibly thankful no one was hurt.
-Their 7-year-old son was seated just inches from where the bullets hit the car.
+Their 7-year-old daughter was seated just inches from where the bullets hit the car.

 "I can understand road rage.
 I can't understand justifying any type of weapon in that situation, let alone gun, bat, whatever.
 It doesn't matter.
 We're just driving," Stephen said.